Mayfield throws 2 TDs, Browns hold off Colts to move to 4-1

-CLEVELAND (AP) — Bill Belichick was their coach and Nick Saban was on his staff the last time the Cleveland Browns were this good this early.
+CLEVELAND — Bill Belichick was their coach and Nick Saban on his staff the last time Cleveland Browns were this good this early.

+That was back in 1994, when current coach Kevin Stefanski was 12.

+“We have a ways to go,” Stefanski said.
+“Obviously, we are in this to win it.”

 Baker Mayfield passed for a season-high 247 yards and two touchdowns against the NFL’s No. 1 defense, Myles Garrett forced a crucial safety in the fourth quarter and the Browns held on for a 32-23 win over the Indianapolis Colts on Sunday.

-“It's very special," said wide receiver Jarvis Landry, who crawled to the sideline after taking a hard hit in the the first quarter.
+“It’s very special,” said wide receiver Jarvis Landry, who crawled to the sideline after taking a hard hit in the the first quarter and finished with four catches for 88 yards.
 “We continue to make strides each week.
-It's not surprising we're in this position.”
+It’s not surprising we’re in this position.”

 Cheered on by 12,000 fans inside FirstEnergy Stadium, Mayfield threw TD passes to Kareem Hunt and Rashard Higgins in the first half while rolling up 228 yards passing.
 The Colts' defense came in allowing the fewest passing yards, points and led the NFL in interceptions.

-The Browns seemed to be in total control when safety Ronnie Harrison picked off Philip River s and returned it 47 yards for a TD in the third quarter to give Cleveland a 27-10 lead.
+The fast start gave the Browns plenty of confidence and they seemed to be in total control when safety Ronnie Harrison picked off Philip River s and returned it 47 yards for a TD in the third quarter to give Cleveland a 27-10 lead.

-But Colts returner Isaiah Rodgers brought back the ensuing kickoff 101 yards for a TD — the longest play in the league this season.
-Then the Browns turned to their defense and a huge run by backup running back D'Ernest Johnson to finish the job.
+However, Colts returner Isaiah Rodgers brought back the ensuing kickoff 101 yards for a TD — the longest play in the league this season — and the Browns turned to Garrett and their defense and a huge run by backup running back D’Ernest Johnson to finish the job.

 With Cleveland clinging to a 27-20 lead, Garrett, who got his sixth sack earlier, pressured Rivers into an intentional grounding call from the end zone for a safety.